FlowFuse/flowfuse/docs/install/kubernetes/README.md

 #### Enabling the File Storage service

-To enable the FlowForge File Storage component add the following to the `customization.yml` file:
+To enable the FlowFuse File Storage component add the following to the `customization.yml` file:

 ```yaml
 forge: